 In order to stick to your monthly budget, it is important to use a system that works for you.
 Personally, I like to use paper to create my budget (yet, I’m most comfortable tracking my expenses in Excel!).
 For many people, using paper and a pencil is outdated, but rest assured there are several systems for budgeting.

 Paper Monthly Budget

 What I like about a paper budget is that it is tangible.
+Plus, making a monthly budget is easy with paper.
 I can clearly see the numbers – and because I save previous budgets – it is easy to see progress as well.